GaloisInc/saw-training/IntroToSAW.rst

 SAW specifications have three main parts:

-1. the precondition, which states what the code being verified may assume to be true when it is called,
+1. Preconditions which state what the code being verified may assume to be true when it is called,
-2. instructions for executing the code, and
+2. Instructions for executing the code.
-3. a postcondition, which states what the code must ensure to be true after it is called.
+3. Postconditions which state what the code must ensure to be true after it is called.

 Here, the precondition consists of creating one symbolic variable.
 Internally, symbolic variables are represented in the internal language :term:`SAWCore`. ``symbolic_variable`` takes two arguments: the new variable's type and a string that names the symbolic variable (which may show up in error messages).
 After the precondition, the :term:`SAWScript` variable ``x`` is bound to the respective symbolic value :math:`x`.
 In more complicated verifications the preconditions are more interesting, as we'll see soon.